Taxation of Employee Benefits

 - The Patient Protection and Affordable Care Act (PPACA), the massive federal health care overhaul legislation enacted in 2010, expanded health insurance coverage for adult dependent children, redefined medical care expenses, and imposed a new Form W-2, Wage and Tax Statement, reporting requirement on employers and had many other health care implications.
 See Health Care Reform Legislation.

-- In addition to health insurance, many employers offer various other types of health care related benefits to employees, such as Medical Savings Accounts (MSAs), long-term care insurance, health care continuation coverage under the Consolidated Omnibus Budget Reconciliation Act (COBRA), Health Reimbursement Arrangements (HRAs), Health Savings Accounts (HSAs), Health Flexible Spending Arrangements (FSAs), sick pay, permanent disability benefits and Cafeteria Plans.
+- In addition to health insurance, many employers offer various other types of health care related benefits to employees, such as Medical Savings Accounts (MSAs), long-term care insurance, health care continuation coverage under the Consolidated Omnibus Budget Reconciliation Act (COBRA), Health Reimbursement Arrangements (HRAs), Health Savings Accounts (HSAs), Health Flexible Spending Arrangements (FSAs), sick pay plans, permanent disability benefits and cafeteria plans.
 How each of these benefits work, when they can be offered, and their payroll tax and reporting implications varies among the benefit types.
 See Medical Savings Accounts (MSAs); Long-Term Care Insurance; COBRA Noncompliance Penalties; Health Reimbursement Arrangements (HRAs); Health Savings Accounts (HSAs); Health Flexible Spending Arrangements(FSAs), Sick Pay; Permanent Disability Benefits; Cafeteria Plans.

 - Workers' compensation benefits are provided to employees who suffer a work-related injury or illness.
 The amount of an employer's workers' compensation premiums is based on the employer's gross payroll and the type of business it engages in.
 Workers' compensation is mostly regulated by state law.
 Four states impose a workers' compensation payroll tax.
 See Workers' Compensation Benefits; Payroll > Federal Unemployment Insurance Tax > State Requirements.